There’s more than Port in Porto, Portugal! I’m sorry (not sorry) but I can’t help trying to use “port” as many times as possible in a sentence!

 Ribeira, the old town area of Porto, runs along the Douro river and up the steep hills behind it.
 It holds World Heritage status and yet it’s full of abandoned and dilapidated buildings.
-However, this just seems to add the the charm of a maze of streets, lined with colourful tiled buildings, wrought iron balconies and washing fluttering in the breeze.
-You’ll find churches covered in tiles painted with blue and white murals, pop up stores and plenty of cafes and bakeries.
+However, this just seems to add the charm of a maze of streets, lined with colourful tiled buildings, wrought-iron balconies and washing fluttering in the breeze.
+You’ll find churches covered in tiles painted with blue and white murals, pop-up stores and plenty of cafes and bakeries.

 Sample Portuguese Bakeries

 Speaking of bakeries, I thought the ones in Porto outdid even those in Lisbon, especially on that side of the river.
 Trying Portuguese tarts, or Pastel de Nata as they’re known locally is a must, but the bakeries here will full of other delicious treats that I don’t even know the name of!
 Soft chocolate cookies, cakes, pastries, and savoury options like the famed Portuguese cod fish cakes.
 Writing this is actually making me sad that I can’t just pop into one of these bakeries right now!